mdmirah/AI-Coursework-Search.-ML-and-Deep-Learning-/README.md

 - Ayden Kemp - For the peer-review of this repository, teamwork and collaboration on the final project.
 - Open Source Community - For excellent AI/ML libraries and tools.
 - Peer Collaborators - For insightful discussions and code reviews.
-- Generative AI including ChatGPT, Deepseek and Co-pilot - For debugging and formatting the codebase.
+- Generative AI including ChatGPT, Deepseek and Co-pilot - For initial drafting, debugging and formatting the codebase.
 (What a great time to be alive!)

 ## Citation